 4. Green Tea

 Having grown in popularity over the past few decades, green tea has been used as a medicinal herb since ancient times.
-Full of antioxidants which help to remove toxins from the body, and loaded with anti-inflammatory properties, sipping green tea once a day has offered nerve pain relief to patients with chronic discomfort caused by nerve damage.
+Full of antioxidants which help to remove toxins from the body, and loaded with anti-inflammatory properties, sipping green tea once a day has offered relief to patients with chronic pain and discomfort caused by nerve damage.

 5. Devil’s Claw